insomnimus/typeup/readme.md

 # typeup

-A work in progress implementation of the TypeUp markup language in go.
+A work in progress implementation of the typeup markup language in go.